nhunguet/AI4healthcare/README.md

 ## Guidelines

 - Make sure your content is clear and concise.
-- Follow the coding style and format used in the book.
+- Follow the coding style and format used in the paper.
 - Submit meaningful Pull Requests.